Imagine a geographical area the size of France being served by one over-worked Health Sciences Centre and three community hospitals.

 The challenge was made more difficult by the traditional method of patient referral in the Ontario healthcare system: a primary care provider with a patient needing surgery, for example, would fax a service request to an individual surgeon’s office.
 Often, the primary care physician would send out several faxes to different surgeons, hoping that one of them would be able to book a consult as soon as possible without having any idea – or any feedback – that it would happen.

-Worse, Fanti says, was how often referrals for hip or knee replacements would end up on the desk of a surgeon specializing in shoulder procedures where they would sit for a couple of months before getting sorted out.
+Worse, Fanti says, was how often referrals for hip or knee replacements would end up on the desk of a surgeon specialising in shoulder procedures where they would sit for a couple of months before getting sorted out.
 Despite outreach, the region saw its wait times remaining high because of the inefficiencies inherent in the referral system.
 Even the establishment of a Regional Joint Assessment Clinic (RJAC) in 2011 didn’t solve the issue because doctors continued to send referrals directly to surgeons, the RJAC itself or to specialty clinics in Fort Frances and Kenora, hoping that someone would act on the request.

 “Plus, there were no time mandates or coordination on these requests,” Fanti points out.
 “There were many occasions when we’d see a patient in Thunder Bay who had travelled to see us and we’d be going to their community the following week and the patient had no idea!
 They’d drive maybe 6 hours to get here on bad highways.”